-What fun!
 Working with my prenatal clients, I show them how to massage their babies while in the womb to help alleviate physical symptoms during pregnancy and delivery.
-Massage in utero, along with many health benefits, can really encourage bonding between mother and child.
-Bonding is so important to child’s development and beginning touch early in life helps parents communicate with their baby.
+Massage in utero, along with many health benefits, can really encourage bonding between parent and child.
+Bonding is so important to a child’s development and beginning touch early in life helps parents communicate with their baby.
 Infant massage is a preventive program that promotes loving touch right from the start.
 It is a perfect way for both parents to feel more close and comfortable with their baby.
 Our skin is the largest sensory organ of the body.

 Some of the benefits of infant massage